Updated: Jul 30

 The language that I speak of when relaying my experience of poor grammar refers both to ‘text-talk’ and, more specifically, the deployment of poor spelling in marketing.
 But before I continue, I must re-direct the inevitable feeling of disdain that you're undoubtedly projecting in my direction.

 I’m not a cold-hearted meanie, and I’m not looking down on those who genuinely have problems with the English language.
 Quite to the contrary, in fact.
 I’m actually talking about the painfully capable; the, simply put, undeniably lazy ones.

 I’ve seen numerous display signs in restaurants, cafes and bars that contain major spelling errors.

-The U,S spicy fast food joint that are looking for staff...
+The U,S spicy fast food joint that is looking for staff...

 Now hirnig all shits.

-The retail outet that take crime very seriously...
+The retail outet that takes crime very seriously...

 Shoplifters will be prostituted.

 And, of course, the friendly, people-pleasing car-park bosses...

 I ask you, how did no one point out this belly-laugh-provoking yadder?